 TOP MOVIES

 The Revenant is a spectacle in its own right.
 The two leads of Leonardo DiCaprio and Tom Hardy turn in Oscar worthy performances, while director Alejandro Innarritu works his magic again as he draws in the audience with his almost flawless camera work.
 Even though the story has its problem, and the movie could have been shorter.
 The Revenant is a satisfying movie going experience.
-I was lucky enough to see The Revenant earlier than I expected and it is really did not disappoint
+I was lucky enough to see The Revenant earlier than I expected and it is really did not disappoint.

 MY SCORE: 8/10 - VERY GOOD

-2) The Hateful Eight
+experience The Hateful Eight will

 MY SCORE: 8.8/10 - VERY GOOD